aewindle110/DroneWQ/docs/source/theory.md

 `DroneWQ` provides multiple options from the literature for removing L<sub>SR</sub>.

 A secondary challenge with aquatic UAS remote sensing is georferencing and mosaicking imagery.
 Many UAS remote sensing studies use Structure-from-Motion (SfM) photogrammetric techniques to stitch individual UAS images into ortho- and georectified mosaics.
-Current photogrammetry techniques are not capable of stitching UAS images captured over large bodies of water due to a lack of key points in images of homogenous water surfaces. <br>
+Current photogrammetry techniques are not capable of stitching UAS images captured over large bodies of water due to a lack of key points in images of homogeneous water surfaces. <br>

 The main processing script has the ability to **1)** convert raw multispectral imagery to total radiance (L<sub>t</sub>) with units of W/m<sup>2</sup>/nm/sr, **2)** remove surface reflected light (L<sub>sr</sub>) to calculate water leaving radiance (L<sub>w</sub>), **3)** measure downwelling irradiance (E<sub>d</sub>) from either the calibrated reflectance panel, downwelling light sensor (DLS), or a combination of the two, **4)** calculate remote sensing reflectance (R<sub>rs</sub>) by dividing E<sub>d</sub> by L<sub>w</sub>, and **5)** mask pixels containing specular sun glint or instances of vegetation, shadowing, etc., **6)** use R<sub>rs</sub> as input into various bio-optical algorithms to derive chlorophyll a and total suspended sediment concentrations, and **7)** georeference using image metadata and sensor specifications to orient and map to a known coordinate system.